usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 XSLT as validation language.

 This is a very different model of validation from what is usually (yet) practiced over data sets in exchange, even XML data except in some specialized circumstances.
+(There are noteworthy exceptions such as the NISO JATS, PMC and JATS4R technology cluster, or within DITA.)
 In considering the strengths, weaknesses and feature set of the tool, it may help to keep these differences in mind.
 What may be interesting is that this model - here called the <q>pull</q> model of validation - while very different from the usual historic model (<q>push</q>), is also very complimentary to it.
 A mature and capable system can have uses for both models in combination.

-Setting aside the question of what is the pull model and why called <q>pull</q> - this is *somewhat* analogous to push and pull parsing, two different techniques for building interpreters for character streams aka text processing - suffice it to say here that one aspect of pull is that conceptually, the data set under examination has already been parsed and is already available for inspection.
-This is not paradoxical if the 'push' model is also in place.
+Setting aside the question of what should be meant by the pull model and why call it  <q>pull</q> - this is *somewhat* analogous to push and pull parsing, two different techniques for building interpreters for character streams aka text processing - suffice it to say here that one aspect of pull is that conceptually, the data set under examination has already been parsed and is already available for inspection.
+This is not paradoxical if the <p>push</p> model is also in place, as long as a document can be read well enough to push into memory once, where it can be pulled.
 Fortunately, the syntactic rules of XML well-formedness are sufficiently well-defined that this is feasible in reality.

 So in the field we work first by determining that an artifact purportedly and apparently XML is in fact XML - which we do, typically, with a neutral parse or 'well-formedness check'.
 (Indeed every day XML tools are doing this for their operators without their direct awareness.)
-While a low threshhold for interpretability - XML syntax assures nothing about an artifact other than its *potential* use *as XML* - which is to say, it is not zero.
-Indeed this small bit of information is both critical (it means much more than it seems to on the surface), and *actionable* - it means things for what we can do.
+While a low threshhold for interpretability - XML syntax assures nothing about an artifact other than its *potential* use *as XML* - this is significantly more than zero.
+Indeed this small bit of information is both critical (it means much more than it seems to on the surface), and *actionable* - it is consequential knowledge the enables further steps.

 Traditional push-based validation such as XSD validation is defined in such a way that it can be conducted as a document is parsed for the first time - that is, without reference to any prior representation of anything in the document after the reading position.
-It is as if a human reader of a novel were required never to go back but more importantly never read again a book with any prior knowledge acquired in a first reading.
-Pull parsing assumes that reading and rereading are natural and cheap.
-In operation it proves this is a tenable assemption as long as document' sizes do not grow too large.
+It is as if a human reader of a novel were required never to go back in the book, or skip ahead, and more importantly never read again a book with any prior knowledge acquired in a first reading.
+(All books must only be read once through for the first time.)
 A <q>read-once</q> parse is a powerful and enabling capability - helping to manage, among other things, the complexity of memory requirements for the parse relative to document size - yet this comes at a steep cost for expressibility.
+Pull parsing assumes that once the book is available, reading and rereading are both natural and cheap.
+And in operation it proves indeed this is a tenable assemption as long as information sets do not grow too large and corpora too complex.
+(At that point other measures become necessary as well.)

 To validate truly arbitrary constraints up to and including so-called 'business rules', in which complexity of rules explodes and far-removed components within the document-space may be related, more or less requires that we do more.
 That is, any rules we wish to assert over documents that require or imply *random access* to document contents (both before and after the point under examination or enforcement), cannot be provided for by a bare grammar (which is what push parsers often depend on) without the fuller capabilities of a transformation language capable of querying, binding variables, caching and the rest.

 Interestingly, this different perspective on the rule set leads to different strengths and weaknesses in deployment between this application and standard approaches to document validation including XSD, RNG and DTD -- strengths and weaknesses that being opposite from the currently most common approach, also complement it.
 Indeed the successful use of Schematron, as another XSLT-transpiler, already shows this.